 Among the challenges identified by the ministry as paramount is providing access to education for all, regardless of a family’s financial situation or geographical location.
 While some children do not begin school until the age of seven or eight, especially in remote areas, others drop out in their mid-teens to start earning money for their family.
 In 2008, the dropout rate was 19%, most of them from high school, according to the Ministry, which sees many of those looking to enter the labour market in neighbouring countries such as Thailand, where the construction and textiles sectors are big employers of cheap, foreign labour.

 The Education Ministry’s mission is to stem this outward flow of young people, little by little, starting with convincing parents to start their children at school from the kindergarten age of six.
 Children who are enrolled early, according to Ministry statistics, are much more likely to continue their studies.
 Those same figures, however, show a marked improvement in the amount of students reaching grade 12, with 30% getting there today, compared to just 8% in the 1990s.
-To maintain this develpment, the Ministry is supporting the construction of schools around the country and also a project where it collaborates with some 20 NGOs to reintegrate young people forced out of the school system for one reason or another.
+To maintain this development, the Ministry is supporting the construction of schools around the country and also a project where it collaborates with some 20 NGOs to reintegrate young people forced out of the school system for one reason or another.
 Since 2013, a mechanism has been established as part of the Cambodian Education Framework to evaluate the equivalent skills of these people accordingly.

 Teaching the Teachers

 Teachers were once some of the most revered and respected people in Cambodian society, but all that went by the wayside in the aftermath of the Khmer Rouge.
-Key to the Education Ministry’s reforms is placing pride back in this job, starting with making them better trained, better respected and better paid.
+Key to the Education Ministry’s reform is placing pride back in this job, starting with making them better trained, better respected and better paid.
 While the quality of teachers has risen steadily since the end of the war, the minister says, they today would be around a BAC +2 level, which is inferior to other countries in the region, where a minimum BAC+4 level is required to become a teacher.
 The Ministry has thus set up an accelerated training system at the National Institute of Education to bridge this gap and bring local teachers in line with those in the region.
 Dr Hang Chuon Naron said that a goal had been set for 50,000 teachers to reach that level by 2020.

 With many reforms underway, Dr Chuon Naron, whose mandate ends in 2018, calls for the continuation of efforts and actions undertaken by him and his predecessors so that the education system is able to respond to market demands in a developing Cambodia.
 After resuming his studies at the age of 48 in 2010 to complete a master’s in International and Comparative Law, the Minister is himself an example that education is not a set series of structured undertakings, but a lifelong lesson where nothing is fixed and everything is possible.